The amazing LD System

 On the other hand the LDC ‘student-centred’ approach inspires the student to set challengers and achieve goals filling them with anticipation and excitment.
 This is why learning to drive with an LDC driving school instructor utilising the LD System effectively is likely to result in you purchasing far fewer hours of tuition than would be the norm.
 You could potentially save up to 22 hours or more (i.e. £600 plus)!!

-This traditional method of tuition is not only potentially more expensive it may partly explain why so many young people end up having a serious motoring incident within the first year of driving.
+The traditional method of instruction is not only potentially more expensive it may partly explain why so many young people end up having a serious motoring incident within the first year of driving.
 Under sufference learners do as they are told to pass the driving test but then quickly forget what they had memorised or were ordered to do.
-Student-centred learning is all about encouraging them to make decisions for themselves to decide what’s important and what is not – to develop safe driving beliefs and attitudes for life.
+Student-centred learning is all about encouraging them to make decisions for themselves at every step of the way to decide what’s important and what is not – to develop safe driving beliefs and attitudes for life.

-The LDC ‘student centred’ approach actively encourages self-reliance, confidence and responsibility resulting in drivers who are likely to be safer.
+The LDC ‘student centred’ approach actively encourages self-reliance, confidence and responsibility resulting in drivers who are far more likely to be safer.

 So if you are serious about wanting to pass first time, quickly and for the least amount of money then take ownership of the process with LDC’s unique student centred learning approach and resources.
 Put your self in the driving seat in more ways than one.
 Take control of your own learning and ensure success happens by design not luck.
 But most importantly of all give yourself the best possible chance of equipping yourself for a lifetime of safe driving.